Frequently Asked Questions After Surgery

 - Petting and stroking your cat frequently will help to stimulate appetite

-- Remember that most pets will not eat the first day or two after they get home from surgery
+- Remember that most pets will not eat the first day after they get home from surgery

 - Appetite stimulants are available from the vet